-The general idea of a defined contribution health plan is that a company gives each employee a fixed dollar amount (a "defined contribution") that the employees chooses how to spend.
+The general idea of a defined contribution health plan is that a company gives each employee a fixed dollar amount (a "pure defined contribution") that the employees chooses how to spend.
 Typically, employees are allowed to use their defined contribution to reimburse themselves for individual health insurance costs or other medical expenses such as doctor visits, prescription drugs, dental coverage, vision coverage some pre-taxed and some post-taxed.

 Why use a defined contributions health plan?

 There is no doubt group insurance premiums are rising.
-As of 2012, monthly group premium rates are the highest most states have ever seen.
-Many companies are dropping coverage or moving the health insurance expenses to the employee.
+In 2014 group health insurance premium rates are the highest most states have ever seen.
+Even more more companies are dropping coverage or moving the health insurance expenses to the employee.

 Instead of paying to provide a traditional group health plan benefit or what is known as a defined benefit, employers can choose specific amounts of tax free dollars on a monthly schedule to create a defined contribution health plan for their employees.
 Or you have the option to create a premium only plan (a type of defined contribution), where the employee requests to set a side an amount of their paycheck to pay for their personal policy with tax free dollars.

 Defined contribution health plans are generally less expensive than an employer-sponsored group health insurance plans.
 A defined contribution is not an actual health plan because each employee has their own individual health insurance plan, but administered my one system.
 This way an employee can obtain plans that fit their needs because they can choose from all plans from the individual market.